BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

    link-url = "/guide/inheritance-wallet/managing-change/"
 %}

-Life changes and so it might become necessary for users to make changes to their savings wallet because someone lost a key or they want to make changes to the overall wallet configuration.
-Our app helps to make such changes and with updating the backup and inheritance documentation.
+Over time it might become necessary for users to make changes to their savings wallet because someone lost a key or they want to make changes to the overall wallet configuration.
+Our app helps users to make such changes and update the backup and inheritance documentation.

 </div>